 Keeping that end user experience in mind you'll want to know what the user would see if the a particular first or third party script was blocked or deferred as part of your automated script management policy.
 So Akamai has introduced a Script Management Policy Tester Chrome plugin to preview how your page would render if a 3rd party script was blocked or deferred so you can manage the impact to page rendering before you're automated policy is set to take action.

 Rich imagery is effective in engaging users with your web sites and applications.
-Akamai's Image Manager streamlines your image creation and publishing workflow and optimizes images quality, size and format for every end user and device.
+Akamai's Image & Video Manager streamlines your image and video creation and publishing workflow and optimizes its quality, size and format for every end user and device.
 In the interest of extending simplicity from the backend to the frontend, improvements were made to the Policy Editor that include an enhanced auto-refreshing preview pane, intuitive rules ordering, movable panes, and a whole new layout.
-Image Manager customers also expressed the need to monitor, fine-tune, and easily present data to executive and business stakeholders.
+Image & Video Manager customers also expressed the need to monitor, fine-tune, and easily present data to executive and business stakeholders.
 We took this feedback to heart and created new reporting dashboards designed to show both granular and aggregate byte savings, insight into utilization, and overall product efficacy.

 Performance load testing is a critical practice for any online business whether you're expecting large peaks in traffic associated with major events, marketing promotions, or pushing out application and infrastructure changes.
 A well-executed test plan can help you avoid costly downtime and the negative brand impact of disappointing your users.
 Unit testing throughout your build process is important and you need a tool that can support the speed of your CICD workflow (ours can).
 But, to really know if you'll be ready when it counts you need to be able to test end-to-end in a production environment with the ability to reach necessary volumes with the control to do it safely and steely performance experts at the helm.
 To help you do this Akamai has made enhancements to CloudTest that help you gain even better performance and control during large load tests.
 As part of this release CloudTest has gained 65% faster startup time and improved performance for increased agility during large load tests and also added support for performance load testing over HTTP/2.